The 13th

 "The 13th" is a song by English rock band the Cure, released as the first single from the band's 10th studio album, Wild Mood Swings (1996), on 22 April 1996.
 The song reached the top 20 in several territories, including Finland, Sweden, the United Kingdom, and Wallonia.
 It charted the highest in Hungary, where it reached number two, and in Italy, where it peaked at number five.

 Background

-Bassist Simon Gallup discussed the creation of the track in a contemporary interview, "That was one of Robert's songs, initially called The 2 Chords Corp. because it was just two chords strummed on a guitar.
+Bassist Simon Gallup discussed the creation of the track in a contemporary interview, "That was one of Robert's songs, initially called Two Chord Cool. because it was just two chords strummed on a guitar.
 It was one of the songs we had recorded; we kept adding bits of percussion and then we'd put it away and then add more to it." he also viewed the song as "tacky" and "tongue-in-cheek".

 Release

 The song reached number 15 on the UK Singles Chart and number 44 on the US Billboard Hot 100.
 The song was played very few times during the Swing Tour and never again since the tour.